KOSASIH/PromoteOneself/README.md

   SignId4:
     usage: 10
 ```
 The only section directly within the file is the 'signs' section.
 Each subsection of this section is the 'id' of a sign; each sign with an id specifies its id by writing the id on its fourth line.
 Each sign id within the file has a 'usage' field, which specifies the maximum number of times a player can use the sign.
 A usage of '-1' means that each player can use the sign an unlimited number of times and a usage of '0' means that a player can only use the sign if it has the *pos.sign.limitexempt* permission.
-A player with the permission *pos.set.player.sign* can use the command */posset set player <username> sign <sign-id> <player-usage>* to change the usage numbers.
+A player with the permission *pos.set.player.sign* can use the command */posset set player &lt;username&gt; sign &lt;sign-id&gt; &lt;player-usage&gt;* to change the usage numbers.

 ## Signs:
 Signs are written in the form:
 line 1: [pos] \
-line2: <type> \
+line2: &lt;type&gt; \
-line3: <data> \
+line3: &lt;data&gt; \
-line4: <sign id as in signs.yml taht is used to set the maximum number of times a player can use the sign (optional)> \
+line4: &lt;sign id as in signs.yml taht is used to set the maximum number of times a player can use the sign (optional)&gt; \

 Signs can have any of the following types:
  - Update